Improvisation is everything!

 Peter Lüthi, Communication

 I realise that the heap is not smelly like rubbish and so I investigate further.
 About halfway round, I realise what it is: It is not a heap of rubbish but an enclosure for small animals.
 It is made up of waste and thorn bushes.
 Inside, a man is watching a young goat.
 At that very moment, the man throws forward his arms and lunges towards the animal.
 However, he ends up empty-handed as the nanny goat is faster and with a single jump she flies past me and gains her freedom.

 Recycling waste instead of chopping down bushes

 The man looks around indignantly.
 His annoyance changes to surprise and finally a friendly smile.
 “Salam alaikum”, he says – Peace be with you.
-He introduces himself as Mohamed Godan and explains why he has chosen these two materials for his enclosure.
+He introduces himself as Mohamed Godana and explains why he has chosen these two materials for his enclosure.
 “In this way I don’t have to chop down as many thorn bushes and drag them here”.
 Wood is in short supply in the semi-arid Boji.
 He also wants the hedge to act as a good example of waste recycling.
-It is no accident that Mohamed Godan acts as a role model as he teaches in the local school.
+It is no accident that Mohamed Godana acts as a role model as he teaches in the local school.
 When he invites me to visit his classroom, I am pleased to accept.

 School continues despite it being 40° C